Zanatticus/High-Performance-Computing/Homework/HW2/Problem1/README.md

 |    Value of Pi    	| 3.141595125 	| 3.141595602 	|  3.14159584  	|  3.14159584  	|  3.14159584  	|  3.141596079 	|  3.14159584  	|  3.141596079 	|
 |      Speedup*     	|      1      	| 0.899731859 	| 0.8964605215 	| 0.8979977341 	| 0.7260505862 	| 0.6931661612 	| 0.5485753578 	| 0.1840328584 	|

-<p align="center">Table 8: Strong Scaling for Leibniz's Formula to Approximate PI using OpenMP.
+<p align="center">Table 8: Weak Scaling for Leibniz's Formula to Approximate PI using OpenMP.
 Speedup is compared against single-threaded performance.</p>

 ### Observations
 Both the Monte Carlo and Leibniz's Formula methods for approximating PI using OpenMP show a decrease in speedup as the number of threads increases while the number of "darts" also increases.
 On the other hand, when the number of "darts" is fixed and the number of threads increases, the speedup for both methods increases, with the Monte Carlo method exhibiting greater speedups compared to the Leibniz's Formula method when using their respective single-threaded performance as a baseline.